greenvulcano/sibylla-documentation/_docs/21-installation-deployment-options.md

-Depending on yor business, a good installation scenario that also meets high availability requirements (with failover and balancing) requires a minimum of three nodes and an ideal configuration that uses 16 nodes, where each layer is on an isolated and dedicated instance.
+Depending on yor business, a good installation scenario that also meets high availability requirements (with failover and balancing) requires a minimum of three nodes and an ideal configuration that uses 16 nodes, where each layer is on an isolated and dedicated group of machines.